 Through our consultation program, individual schools and entire districts are establishing impactful, efficient school garden programs across Massachusetts.
 Our staff loves working with educators to help spread our programs to new communities.

 Want to bring Salad Days and Fall Harvest Days to your school district?

-Learn more below and get in touch with our Associate Director of School Programs
+Learn more below and get in touch with our Program Director

 "I learned to love lettuce because of you guys!"

 Fall Harvest Days

 100% of K-5 Gloucester public school students are engage in Backyard Growers’ signature Salad Days and Fall Harvest Days programs.
 These fun, educational, hands-on programs teach our students how fun and delicious healthy food can be.

 In just 1 hour of class time spread across the entire school year, students follow their food’s journey from seed to fork as they plant, harvest, and taste their own vegetables.
 Every the spring, students plant a lettuce crop that they can harvest and eat together before they leave for the summer!
 On the same day as their harvest, students plant plant a low-maintenance vegetable crop that will be ready to harvest when they come back to school in the fall!